 If you’ve ever forgotten headphones on an airplane, you know what I mean.
 Especially nowadays where many planes have screens on the back of each seat.
 If you forget your headphones, most flights don’t give you a pair!

-You will be left trying to get a peak of your neighbors movie, and you will be forced to play 100 levels of Angry Birds to keep yourself occupied.
+You will be left trying to get a peek of your neighbors movie, and you will be forced to play 100 levels of Angry Birds to keep yourself occupied.

 If you are left with no way to watch the airplane movie, here are some other ways to kill time on a flight!

 So you’ve checked the forecast for your trip, and looks like all sunshine!
 You won’t need an umbrella, right?

 Well, maybe.
 Depending on your destination, the weather can be quite unpredictable.
 Think of random Florida or Caribbean rainstorms, or the occasional drizzle in France.
 It definitely does not hurt to have one of these mini umbrellas in your day bag!

 Even if it doesn’t end up raining, your skin will thank you for having one!
 Think about it- maybe you are standing in a line in the hot summer sun, just waiting and burning your skin.
 Ouch.
 Pull out your umbrella and save your skin!